Colleges by Location

 Boarding

-The cost of room and board (on campus) per academic year at University of Massachusetts Boston was $19,128 in 2024.
-If you only wanted a room on the campus, it cost $13,128 for the 2024 academic year.
-The estimated expense of room-only (on campus) for commuters not living at home was also $13,128.
+At University of Massachusetts Boston, the 2024 annual cost of room and board (on campus) was $19,578.
+Room-only (on campus) cost per academic year at this school came to $12,928, according to the data from 2024.
+The estimated expense of room-only (on campus) for commuters not living at home was $10,296.

 Financial Aid

-The most recent records show that 1,687 freshmen received some sort of financial help.
+According to the most recent data, 1,687 freshmen were awarded financial aid.
 Students of this school received an average of $19,390.08 in financial help.

 Need-based

-There were 6,316 students who acquired need-based financial aid of any kind.
+6,316 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at University of Massachusetts Boston isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need was 6,769.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $25,996,093, and state $12,421,871.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 6,769.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $25,996,093, and state $12,421,871.
 The students of University of Massachusetts Boston received the -institutional need-based aid in the amount of $44,386,454, and external in the amount of $2,572,679.

 $6,808